clean-energy-tools/ev-charging-use-specification-code/docsite/documents/index.html.md

 ---
-title: Schemas and Types for the EV Charging Use Data
+title: Schemas, TypeScript Types, and data validation for the EV Charging Use Data Specification
 layout: home.html.ejs
 ---